richafnu/Viva/Viva/glint/setup/360-competencies.md

 # Viva Glint 360 competencies and reporting

 This section covers Viva Glint program competencies, survey guidance, report access and timing, and global reporting.
-Competencies & Reporting is a page within 360 Cycle Settings which need to be set up by a Glint admin.
+Competencies & Reporting is a page within 360 Cycle Settings which is set up by a Glint admin.

 >[!IMPORTANT]
 >The term "item" refers to any question or statement used in a survey.